js62789/remix/README.md

 - Typescript
 - NPM
 - CSS Modules
+- Prisma

 ## Creating a new Remix app

 Both `npm init remix` and `npx create-remix` cache scripts aggressively, so in order to run the latest version of this script, you'll need to use `npx create-remix@latest`.

-`npx create-remix@latest packages/test-app --template https://github.com/js62789/remix/tree/typescript`
+`npx create-remix@latest packages/test-app --template https://github.com/js62789/remix/tree/prisma`